TULiberalArts/Political-Science/pages/resources.md

 title: Resources
 keywords: 'political science, resources, internships, opportunities, grants'
 meta-description: >-
-  Information about our affiliated centers, the exciting Featherman Lecture Series, graduate student support grants, the Washington Semester and undergraduate internships, honors program and handbook.
+  Learn more about Temple University’s affiliated centers, such as the Institute for Public Affairs, and listen in to the Featherman Lecture Series, provided to the Political Science program from the College of Liberal Arts.
+Learn about more opportunities, grants, and resources.
 # custom variables
 ---
 The College of Liberal Arts has a number of resources available for political science degree students.
 Check out our two [affiliated centers](#affiliated-centers) for public policy research and community outreach.
 If you enroll as a student, we also encourage you to attend the [Featherman Lecture Series](#featherman-lecture-series), which addresses major public policy issues.